-It’s worth noting that a concussion can affect different brain centers.
-What connects eye movement and a concussion is that both of these activate very specific brain centers.
+It’s worth noting that a concussion can affect different brain centres.
+What connects eye movement and a concussion is that both of these activate very specific brain centres.
 There are many different types of eye movement.
-Each eye movement type will activate a very specific brain center and mechanism.
+Each eye movement type will activate a very specific brain centre and mechanism.

 A concussion can have serious consequences on your health and wellbeing.
 Eye movement therapy can help you recuperate faster by specifically targeting the regions of the brain that was injured.